qrvey/partner-portal/docs/ui-docs/datasets/datasets.md

 ![13_datasets](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/13_Datasets.png#thumbnail)

 Most of the changes that you make to your dataset will require the data to be reloaded.
-The only changes that do not require a data reload are changing the name of the dataset or the name of any of the data source columns.
-Once you are finished editing the dataset, click on **Save** and then reload the data.
+The only changes that do not require a data reload are those that don’t make a fundamental change in the dataset, like changing the name of the dataset or the name of any of the data source columns.
+If a change requires you to reload data, you will be notified when you apply your changes.
+Once you are finished editing the dataset, click on **Apply Changes** and then reload the data, if you are prompted or otherwise want to.
+If you would like to go back to the last loaded version of the dataset you can use the **Discard Changes** option.

 You can reload your data at any time, without having to edit the dataset.
 If you need to update the dataset, just click on **Reload Data** and your data will begin loading again.

 ## Data Syncs
 When creating datasets from *Database Connections*, you will have the option to automatically sync your data.
 Data Synchronization settings are found when clicking on a data source inside the dataset.